Lone ★ Star

 Reyes-Rivera, J., Castro Molina, A., Romero-Lorenzo, M., Ali, S., Gibson, C., Saucedo, J., Calandrelli, M., & Ali, A. Circulation, 150(Suppl_1), Abstract 4147550

-This research, co-authored by CRI team members Dr. Asif Ali and Dr. Sajid Ali, evaluates the clinical reasoning capabilities of large language models (GPT-4, Grok, and Gemini) across different fields of cardiology.
+This research, co-authored by CRI team members Asif Ali MD and Dr. Sajid Ali, evaluates the clinical reasoning capabilities of large language models (GPT-4, Grok, and Gemini) across different fields of cardiology.

 Poster Presentation